jheinzel/gh-tutorbot/README.md

-﻿# GitHub Tutorbot
+﻿# GitHub TutorBot

-*GitHub Tutorbot* is a simple command line tool that helps programming tutors at the University of Applied Sciences in Hagenberg by automating repetitive tasks.
+*GitHub TutorBot* is a simple command line tool that helps programming tutors at the University of Applied Sciences in Hagenberg by automating repetitive tasks.

 ## Installation

-1. Tutorbot is an extension for the [GitHub CLI](https://cli.github.com/), so you need to install it first.
+1. TutorBot is an extension for the [GitHub CLI](https://cli.github.com/), so you need to install it first.
 Installation instructions can be found [here](https://github.com/cli/cli#installation).
 Prepackaged binaries can be found [here](https://github.com/cli/cli/releases/).

-2. Install the Tutorbot extension by running the following command:
+2. Install the TutorBot extension by running the following command:
    ```shell
    gh extension install https://github.com/jheinzel/gh-tutorbot
    ```

 ## Commands

-Tutorbot comes with the following range of commands:
+TutorBot comes with the following range of commands:

 * List all classrooms the user is a member of:
   ```shell